 Though written almost two thousand years ago, these words are certainly not outdated, are they?

-Just consider the past century, in which mass murder and destruction have unfurled in ways never seen before.
-Despite all the hopes and promises of the Enlightenment.
-And the idea that humans could overcome their evil natures and become good, honest, and moral beings through social structures and rational education.
+Mass murder and destruction have unfurled in ways never seen before despite all the hopes and promises of the Enlightenment.
+This movement promoted the idea that humans could overcome their evil natures and become good, honest, and moral beings through social structures and rational education.

 Primarily because the law condemns, not saves.

 But beyond telling you what step to take next, the traffic light doesn’t help you act the way you should.
-In fact, if you don’t act accordingly, it can be used to provide good evidence against you, since you saw it.
+In fact, if you don’t act accordingly, it can be used to provide good evidence against you since you saw it.

-It’s the same with God’s law.
+It’s the same with the Ten Commandments.

-As the apostle Paul puts it:
+As Paul puts it:

-One would think that if any law could have “given life,” it would have been God’s law—what else?
+If any law could have “given life,” it would have been God’s law—what else?

 “But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us” (Romans 5:8, NKJV).

-His perfect life and perfect record of law-keeping becomes credited to us And this is not because of our deeds of the law, but by faith in Jesus Christ.
+His perfect life and perfect record of law-keeping becomes credited to us—not because of what we do but because of what He has done: